PrimeTDMomega/rawBot/README.md

 Run it on a server: ```$ java -cp target/rawBot-1.0.jar:.
 Example <host> [port]```

 After authentication your tokens will be saved in ```token.txt``` for future uses.

+### Where is it ?
+I'm uploading but GitHub is being a bitch